-- Dry white wine – I recommend a dry Chardonney, or a dry pinot grigio
+- Dry white wine – I recommend a dry Chardonnay or Pinot Grigio

 - Grated Parmesan cheese

-If you are not able to find Arborio rice, or would not like to pay extra for premium rice, then you can substitute it with medium grain rice.
-You shouldn’t have a problem finding the medium-grain rice at the grocery store so give that kind a try.
+If you are not able to find Arborio rice, or won’t pay extra for premium Arborio rice, then you can substitute it with medium-grain rice instead.
+You shouldn’t have a problem finding the medium-grain rice at the grocery store so give it a try.

-However, you cannot use long-grain, minute, or jasmine rice for this recipe.
-They do not have the starch needed to make creamy risotto sauce.
+However, you cannot use Minute Rice, long-grain, or jasmine rice for this recipe.
+They will not produce the creamy effect that this recipe needs.

 How to Make Butternut Squash Risotto